JoshuaMorena/JoshuaMorena/README.md

 - 🛡 Conducts web security testing using OWASP ZAP
 - 🧠 Uses AI-assisted tools and prompt engineering for test generation and analysis
 - 🔄 Performs Regression, Functional, Smoke, and Exploratory Testing
-- ⚙️ Experienced in CI/CD workflows using GitHub Actions
 - 🧩 Focused on improving software quality, stability, and user experience

 ---